rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us022/Readme.md

-# US008 - List the vehicles needing check-up
+# US022 - Add a new entry in the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)